 Please note that submission of an application for any Flutes at the Barns course confirms your adherence to the terms and conditions.
 Please see the top of this page for further information and to read the Terms and Conditions.

 £85 (£85 deposit payable upon application).
-The course fee is payable by BACS, PayPal or FATB Gift Vouchers, and is inclusive of full participation, lunch and refreshments.
+The course fee is payable by BACS, card/PayPal or FATB Gift Vouchers, and is inclusive of full participation, lunch and refreshments.

 How to apply:

 It’s easy to apply, in just two steps:

 1. Complete the online application form (see top of this page)

 2. Submit your application form plus a deposit payment to the course administrator